Address: 1 Lime Street, London, EC3M 7HA

 Subsidiaries: Ace Underwriting Agencies (Ace Global Markets Syndicate 2488); Ace Tempest Re (Europe)

-Company history: Ace European Group is part of the global Ace Group of Companies which was formed in 1985.
-The Ace Group of Companies is one of the world's leading global commercial property and casualty insurance companies, with offices in 53 countries and correspondents in another 92.
-It carries A+ ratings from Standard and Poor's and AM Best, and is a component of the S&P 500 stock index.
+Company history: Ace European Group is part of the global Ace group of companies which was formed in 1985.
+The Ace group of companies is one of the world's leading global commercial property and casualty insurance companies.
+Headed by Ace Limited (NYSE: ACE), a component of the Standard & Poor’s 500 stock index, the Ace Group has operating subsidiaries in more than 50 countries.
+It carries A+ ratings from Standard and Poor's and AM Best.

-Chief officer Biography: Andrew Kendrick was appointed to the position of chairman and chief executive, Ace European Group in November 2004.
-In his role he oversees Ace's operations in 16 European countries and the activities of over 1,800 employees.
+Chief executive biography: Andrew Kendrick was appointed to the position of chairman and chief executive, Ace European Group in November 2004.
+In his role he oversees Ace's operations in 19 European countries and the activities of over 2,000 employees.
 Prior to his appointment, he served as president and chief executive, Ace Bermuda.

 Kendrick joined Ace in 1996, after over 25 years of insurance industry experience.
 Originally working in London, his previous position at Ace was as director of underwriting and active underwriter of Syndicate 2488 at Lloyd's, which forms Ace Global Markets.